-Since the filter resistance in Fig. 7 increases quite strongly for the needle shaped crystals, a decrease of the filter cake height and hence a compression of the particle bed is to be expected.
+Since the filter resistance in Fig. 8 increases quite strongly for the needle shaped crystals, a decrease of the filter cake height and hence a compression of the particle bed is to be expected.
 In the case of incompressible material behavior one would expect the same cake height for all pressures.

-For both particle systems the cake height measured with the filtration cell is shown in Fig. 8 left.
+For both particle systems the cake height measured with the filtration cell is shown in Fig. 9 left.
 The isometric crystals form a higher cake then the needle shaped crystals and the decrease of the cake height with increasing pressure is much lower than the decrease with the needle shaped crystals where the cake height decreases almost 4.5 times.
 Also, the settling time of the needles is much lower which leads to higher standard deviations at low centrifugal speeds and hence low pressures.
 At the very beginning a large height reduction of the needle shaped particle bed can be observed, indicating a large compaction of the filter cake.
-At pressures larger than $0.38 \times 10^5 \, \mathrm{Pa}$ the curve flattens and the further decrease of the cake height is much smaller.
+At pressures larger than 0.38×10^5 Pa the curve flattens and the further decrease of the cake height is much smaller.

-Figure 7: Height specific filtration resistance of isometric and needle shaped lysozyme crystals at different pressures in the filtration cell.
+Figure 8: Height specific filtration resistance of isometric and needle shaped lysozyme crystals at different pressures in the filtration cell.
 The empty boxes show data obtained with a pressure filter cell as a comparison.
-The fit was calculated according to the empirical approach by Tiller.
+The fit was calculated according to the empirical approach by Tiller and Kwon (1998).

-Figure 8: Left: Filter cake height for the needle shaped and isometric particle system at different pressures.
-Right: Solids volume concentration for isometric and needle shaped crystals at different pressures.
-The fit was calculated according to the empirical approach by Tiller.
+Figure 9: Left: Filter cake height for the needle shaped and isometric particle system at different pressures.
+Right: Solids volume fraction for isometric and needle shaped crystals at different pressures.
+The fit was calculated according to the empirical approach by Tiller and Kwon (1998).

 The direct measurement of the cake height is an advantage over previously published approaches (Loginov et al., 2014, 2017) because no additional experiments, assumptions or models are required.
-The filtration properties of a system where crystal breakage occurs can hence by measured directly.
+The filtration properties of a system where crystal breakage occurs can hence be measured directly.